Should You Consult a Fiduciary Before Opening a Gold IRA? | Maitland Wealth

-Many investors exploring a Gold IRA are motivated by legitimate concerns — inflation protection, geopolitical risk, currency debasement, or portfolio diversification.
-Physical metals have historically been used as a component of wealth preservation strategies.
+Many investors exploring a Gold IRA are motivated by commonly cited macroeconomic considerations, including inflation, geopolitical risk, currency dynamics, and portfolio diversification.

-However, before initiating a Gold IRA rollover from a 401(k), 403(b), or traditional IRA, an important structural question must be addressed: Are you making an allocation decision based on sales guidance — or fiduciary advice?
+Before initiating a Gold IRA rollover from a 401(k), 403(b), or traditional IRA, an important structural question must be addressed:

 Gold IRA Dealers vs. Fiduciaries: What's the Difference?